blbadger/blbadger.github.io/smaller-lms-2.md

 	return loss
 ```

 This is a fairly straightforward but non-optimized implementation: we use `torch.nn.CosineSimilarity` to compute the cosine similarity first between the embedding of the summary and the embedding of the matching text, and then computes the sum of the cosine similarites between embeddings of the summary and the non-matching text segments before computing the temperatureless noise-contrastive loss.
+The `embedding_index` is usually set to the last token in the literature (ie -1), but we test both last and second-to-last embeddings as masked mixers are not trained on the last token.

 With our loss and data access methods implemented, we apply a masked mixer that was CLM-pretrained on the Fineweb-10BT by loading the model and then modifying its forward call to unbatch our prebatched input, pass the resulting inputs to the mixer blocks, and then obtain the noise-contrastive estimation loss using the above function.